Does this apply to me?

 In simple terms, the Travel Rule requires financial institutions to share information about the individuals on either side of a transaction.
 This already applies to traditional financial institutions like banks.

 VASP stands for Virtual Asset Service Provider.
-To put it simply, a VASP is any platform that offers crypto services to customers, such as exchange services or custody services.
-Examples of VASPs include Luno, FTX, Coinbase, etc.
+CASP stands for Crypto Asset Service Provider.
+These terms are used interchangeably.
+To put it simply, a VASP or CASP is any platform that offers crypto services to customers, such as exchange services or custody services.
+Examples include Luno, Binance, Coinbase, etc.

-If you’re a customer in Malaysia, Indonesia, or the United Kingdom then the Travel Rule applies when you send or receive crypto.
+If you’re a customer in Malaysia, Indonesia, South Africa or the United Kingdom then the Travel Rule applies when you send or receive crypto.
 We've also begun to implement the Travel Rule in Nigeria, but this is not yet launched to all customers.
-It will apply to customers in South Africa as well by 30 April 2025.

 Luno is monitoring the adoption of the Travel Rule in all of the countries in which we operate and it is expected that the Travel Rule will apply to all customers in the near future.